wxwern/cs2103t-tp/docs/UserGuide.md

 * Parameter names are restricted to the `-`/`--` prefix, contain only letters and numbers, and must begin with a letter.

-  * Any terms not following this format will be treated as data input, so an input like *"-5 degrees"* will work.
+* Any parameter names not following the required format will be treated as data input, so an input like *"-5 degrees"* will work.

 * Although Jobby's syntax resembles the usual Unix syntax, you should not quote your text, and you should not leave a trailing `=`.